willy3087/fastapi_mcp/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License

-MIT
+MIT License.
+Copyright (c) 2024 Tadata Inc.

+## About

+Developed and maintained by [Tadata Inc.](https://github.com/tadata-org)